Find out everything you wanted to know about partial and total solar and lunar eclipses, including when to see them in the UK

 I took a series of photos of the 2016 total solar eclipse in Luwuk, Indonesia and stacked them to show the dramatic Baily’s Beads formation.
 I used shots from the second and third stages of the solar eclipse, which are when Baily’s Beads can be seen.
 Baily’s Beads occur as the Moon passes in front of the Sun.
 From Earth it seems like the sunlight seen around the edge of the Moon is broken into fragments because the uneven lunar surface obscures some of the light.
 This creates the illusion of a string of beads encircling the Moon.
 Sometimes at this stage you can also see what is called the ‘Diamond Ring Effect’ where only one bead of light is prominent.

-Insight Astronomy Photographer of the Year Award 2018
+Insight Investment Astronomy Photographer of the Year Award 2019

-An exhibition celebrating ten years of Insight Investment Astronomy Photographer of the Year Awards will be open at the National Maritime Museum until 4 August 2019.
+The Insight Investment Astronomy Photographer of the Year Awards will be open at the National Maritime Museum until 26 April 2020.